kirupalini/Smart-India-Hackathon-20/README.md

 # Smart-India-Hackathon-20
-The problem statement is ‘Detection of child predators/ cyber harassers on social media' posed by the Bureau of Police Research and Development.
+The problem statement is *Detection of child predators/ cyber harassers on social media* posed by the Bureau of Police Research and Development.

 The system consists of 2 major functionalities:

-Age Detection for filtering out minors(using DNN) and Predicting for grooming or non grooming charecteristics in the conversations between minors and adults(using svm classifier).
+* Age Detection for filtering out minors(using DNN)
+* Predicting for grooming or non grooming charecteristics in the conversations between minors and adults(using svm classifier).

 1.fchatroom.py: This module has the chatroom code and performs all the Backend operations including the DB commands.